Quenching, Tempering, Annealing, Normalizing: The Essential Heat Treatment Techniques for Steel

 Factors Affecting Hardness: The carbon content in the steel plays a role – higher carbon content leads to increased hardness.

-Importance of Temperature Control: Precise control of heating and cooling rates is critical for proper structure formation and preventing cracks in the steel.
+Importance of Temperature control: Precise control of heating and cooling rates is critical for proper structure formation and preventing cracks in the steel.

 Quenching Temperature